HarryPaniccc/DnD/Session Notes/Vanguard/Session 999 - The Temple of Elemental Evil.md

 # Antechamber
 ---
 > I can feel the movements of the stones beneath you, tiny one.
-My siblings are blind, and the wind conceals your movement, but the stones do not lie.
+My siblings are blind, and slumber, and the wind conceals your movement, but the stones do not lie.
 You are new here, and of the new world.

 A particularly evil earth elemental notices Rylai's presence with his tremorsense, but he will not alert the rest of the temple, as he believes that if he kills her he can use the power of her blood to escape his confinement.
 Rylai holds the power to open a sealed rift to the elemental planes, and can also step through the veil of the temple's imprisonment.

-##### **ENCOUNTER:** 3 x Gargoyles and
+##### **ENCOUNTER:** 3 x Gargoyles

 # The [[Elemental Plane of Air]] (Halfway Point)